the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-data-curation.md

 ### 4. Data description
 Data description requires that you are able to interpret the data; derive data; produce research outputs; author publications; data anonymisation; data visualization; data validation and prepare the data for preservation.
 So it is important that you describe the research data so that it is discoverable and usable over time.
-There are also  metadata standard that already exist to help you with standardised descriptions.
+There are also  metadata standards that already exist to help you with standardised descriptions.

 ### 5. Data preservation
 Please find more information in the chapter on [Data Management Plans](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-dmp.html).